oceanprotocol/ocean.js/docs/quickstart_marketplace.md

 ## 1. Initialize services

-We start by Initialize services.
+We start by initializing the services.
 To do this, we clone the Barge repository and run it.
 This will run the current default versions of [Aquarius](https://github.com/oceanprotocol/aquarius), [Provider](https://github.com/oceanprotocol/provider-py), and [Ganache](https://github.com/trufflesuite/ganache-cli) with [our contracts](https://github.com/oceanprotocol/ocean-contracts) deployed to it.

 ```bash
 git clone https://github.com/oceanprotocol/barge.git